-With society coming to expect that more and more things should be available online, it only makes sense for schools to have a website.
+With society coming to expect that more and more things should be available online, it only makes to create webpages for school.
 For students who wish to take on the task of coming up with the site but may not be aware of just how to do so, the below information should provide help.
 With social media as an ever-present form of communication in every high schooler’s life, it is important to integrate their high school website with some form of it.
 For those that currently are not satisfied with the current forms of social media then now has never been a better time to create your own social networking site.

-Before anything else, it is important to first come up with what is called a site map.
+First, create a site map before doing anything else.
 A site map is basically a layout or outline of what will be placed on the site and where.
 Without planning ahead of time, a website can appear messy and confusing to the people who visit.
 Without any structure, there can only be problems.

 As far as information goes, the following is typical of a site that focuses on education.